MohamedGamil/firebasedemo/README.md

 ### With the Ionic CLI:

-Clone a repository with ' git clone '
+Clone a repository with `git clone `

 ```bash
 $ git clone https://github.com/vishal-addweb/firebasedemo.git